Flames vs Islanders Prediction — AI Finds CAN'T MISS NHL Lines & Props (Mar 22)

 Calgary vs. New York Prop Picks (AI)

-Remi is pouring through mountains of data on each line.
+AI algorithm Remi is pouring through loads of data on each team.
 In fact, anytime the Flames and Islanders play there’s always several intriguing angles to key in on.
-Not to mention games played at UBS Arena in Mar seemingly never follow normal, predictable patterns.
+Not to mention games played at UBS Arena in Mar rarely follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: B. Coleman over 0.5 Goals Scored